lowitea/gitlobster/README.md

 gitlobster --ft=<FETCH_TOKEN> --fu=https://gitlab.com/ -d out_directory
 ```

-_Support a simultaneous saving repositories to a local directory and a second GitLab._
+_Simultaneous saving repositories to a local directory and a second GitLab is supported._

 ### Using filters and filtering flags